Skip to content

 Managing Revocation with the Local CRL

-There is a lesser-known feature of the Windows Online Responder that becomes genuinely important in specific scenarios: when your CA database doesn’t have a record of a certificate that was legitimately issued, or when you need to mark a serial number as revoked that the CA itself never tracked.
+There is a lesser-known feature of the Windows Online Responder that becomes genuinely important in specific scenarios: when your CA database does not have a record of a certificate that was legitimately issued, or when you need to mark a serial number as revoked that the CA itself never tracked.

 The Online Responder maintains its own internal Local CRL, a list of serial numbers it treats as revoked, independent of the CRL published by your CA. It is not a signed CRL file and does not require access to the CA’s private key, which is precisely what makes it useful in situations where the CA itself cannot act.
 When a client queries the OCSP responder for a serial number that appears in the Local CRL, the responder returns REVOKED, regardless of what the CA-issued CRL says.

-If your CA experienced a failure and was restored from backup, any certificates issued between the last backup and the failure won’t exist in the restored database.
-You can’t revoke what the CA doesn’t know it issued.
+If your CA experienced a failure and was restored from backup, any certificates issued between the last backup and the failure will not exist in the restored database.
+You cannot revoke what the CA does not know it issued.
 But if you have knowledge of those serial numbers from logs, enrollment records, or any other source, you can add them to the Local CRL, and the OCSP responder will respond REVOKED for them immediately.
-This is also the mechanism for handling rogue or fraudulent certificates where you know the serial number, but the CA never issued them.
+This is also the mechanism for handling rogue or fraudulent certificates where you know the serial number but the CA never issued them.

 Use the Local CRL deliberately and clean up entries once the CA-issued CRL reflects the correct revocation status.
 For array deployments, Local CRL changes must be made on the array controller.
 Changes made to a member node will be overwritten during the next synchronization with the controller.